sarahussien1/CatsApp/README.md

 - Favorites are fetched from the remote server for consistency.
 - If remote access fails, the app falls back to local storage.
 - If both sources are unavailable, the user is notified of the failure.
-- Phase 2 Enhancement:
-Pagination: For improved performance and scalability, implement pagination when fetching favorites, especially for large lists.

 Search Cats (Local-Only):

 - Users can perform searches on the cat list, To optimize performance, search operations is conducted locally on the device.
+- Phase 2 Enhancement:
+Show recent 4 searches in the history for better search  experience

 View Cat Details: